tylerjw/tylerjw.dev/content/posts/rust_cpp_interop.md

 ```

 Here, we create the source file for our C++ interface.
-We again have an `extern "C"` to enable our C++ code to call the C function from Rust for creating the joint object.
+We again have an `extern "C"` to enable our C++ code to call the C function from Rust to create the joint object.

 Lastly, the most challenging part is to make this compatible with CMake projects.
 I wrote a [follow-on blog post about that subject](/posts/rust-cmake-interop-cmake).